Shuffle/Shuffle-docs/docs/apps.md

 3. Hit submit.
 If it's unsuccessful, it will throw an error, otherwise show a loading icon.
 This means it's working on getting your apps.

 ## Delete app
-PS May 2020: There is nothing stopping you from deleting an app that is used by a workflow right now.
-This might be destructive.
+**PS: May 2020: There is nothing stopping you from deleting an app that is used by a workflow right now.
+This is a destructive action, and will make some workflows using the app unusable.**

 Deleting an app is done by searching for it in /apps.